arashrahimi46/bale-bot-go-api/README.md

 ```

 If you need, you may generate a self signed certficate, as this requires
 HTTPS / TLS.
-The above example tells Telegram that this is your
+The above example tells Bale that this is your
 certificate and that it should be trusted, even though it is not
 properly signed.